Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## Effect of modifier key reversed for saving, copying screenshots

-When clicking the screenshot capture button, a simple click now saves the screenshot to a file and a click with a modifier key (Option or Ctrl) saves it to the clipboard, which is the opposite of what it was before.
+When clicking the screenshot capture button, a simple click now saves the screenshot to a file and a click with a modifier key (Option or Ctrl) copies it to the clipboard, which is the opposite of what it was before.

-When saving a screenshot to the clipboard, the view now blinks.
+When copying a screenshot to the clipboard, the view now blinks to confirm the copying action.

 ## OSPRay Material Editor